cc-Mehdi/Web-Temp/README.md

 # Web-Temp
-In this Repository you can find defferent Web Temps for yourself
+In this Repository you can find different Web Temps for yourself

 -----------------------------------------------------------------------------